When Should You Cut Back Shrubs & Trees According to Their Type?

 Secateurs are, essentially, heavy-duty garden scissors.
 They are mostly used to prune shrubs with tougher stems, such as roses.
 To avoid accidents, and for easier use, it is recommended to buy a pair which will comfortably fit in your hand.
 If you cannot find an appropriate pair, there are adjustable versions available on the market as well.

-Secateurs and the next tool on the list come in two varieties.
+Secateurs come in two varieties.
 These types are called a bypass and an anvil, respectively.
 Bypass secateurs work in the same way as scissors, with two blades passing each other.
 This results in a clean cut, which is most suited to pruning more delicate plants.

 Anvil secateurs consist of one blade, which closes on a flat metal surface.
 They are perfect for plants with thicker and tougher stems.